This week: A reader tries to stump Howard Dvorkin.

 As for Donald Trump, that’s a story many people already know.
 The Donald has declared bankruptcy four times and is still a billionaire.
 What many people don’t know is that he’s never declared personal bankruptcy.
 Instead, he’s filed for corporate bankruptcy.
 Forbes described the differences, and Trump’s up-and-down investments, in an excellent article called How Donald Trump Made Bankruptcy Work For Him.

-(If you want bankruptcy to work for you, read our Last Resort For a Fresh Start report.
+(If you want bankruptcy to work for you, check out our Education Center’s bankruptcy section.
 Often, there are other less-severe solutions to your money problems.)

 How does Bill Gates fit into this scheme?
 The world’s richest man dropped out of Harvard and failed at his first shot at computer fame.
 His business partner in that venture was Paul Allen, who later made his fortune with Gates at Microsoft.
 But as Allen recounted to Newsweek, the two men launched Traf-O-Data, which attempted to compile traffic-flow patterns for traffic engineers.